davidtrussler/Tech-Test_Multiplication-app/README.md

 ## Steps

 1. Add basic markup
-This adds the index.html file
-I have injected the main content via JavaScript.
-This is partly to save time (it would most likely be done server side in a real world example) but also feels justified because the app itelf requires JavaScript to work at all.
+This adds the index.html file and injects the main content via JavaScript.
+This is partly to save time (it would most likely be done server side in a real world example) but also feels justified because the app itself requires JavaScript to work at all.

+2. Add styles for app
+This is done mobile-first, allowing for 3 break points.
+These have been chosen according to the layout rather than the device.

 ## Setting up